Liyang-Zhang/Conda-Env-Issues/NGS RNA env.md

 ```
 Solution:https://stackoverflow.com/questions/71422525/found-conflict-while-installing-packages-with-conda

->specify python as an installation target: ```conda install -c conda-forge -c bioconda trim-galore python ```to allow conda to figure out which python version to change your env to
+>1) specify python as an installation target: ```conda install -c conda-forge -c bioconda trim-galore python ```to allow conda to figure out which python version to change your env to
+>
->Create a new environment specifying what you need from the beginning: ```conda create -n tg -c conda-forge -c bioconda python trim-galore```
+>2) Create a new environment specifying what you need from the beginning: ```conda create -n tg -c conda-forge -c bioconda python trim-galore```